 If you want to know more, here is a bit of my story.

 I grew up going to church, youth group and summer camps, all of which I loved and had a powerful impact on my life.
 Being a skinny, insecure kid, I was hungry to be accepted and also to be "cool."
 Church is where I found acceptance, and the 'in" group is where I sought a more worldly identity.
-So I was president of our youth group, but might also be found drunk at a weekend party.
+I was president of our youth group and there every Sunday, but might also be found drinking with other friends on Friday night.

 I left the drinking behind when I went to Milligan College and majored in Bible.
 It was an exciting adventure, but I also found myself struggling with deeper questions: Does God really exist?
 How can Christians be sure they're right and everyone else is wrong?
 If all this talk about abundant life is really true, then why do I feel empty so often?
 I would go from highs when I thought all things were possible to lows where all things seemed hopeless.

 My junior year, I joined a Christmas-break mission trip to Haiti.
 To see such poverty, degradation and starvation was sobering.
-Yet on this same trip, I fell in love.
-Debbie Leedom had arrived that semester as a 23 year old widow with two children.
+Yet on this same trip, I met Debbie Leedom who had arrived that semester as a 23 year old widow with two children.
 Her husband had died a slow, torturous death from brain cancer the previous summer, yet she was full of life and energy.
 The Haitian orphans flocked to her.
-We married eight months later and I found myself a husband, a father and a senior in college.
+I was enthralled and we married eight months later and I found myself a husband, a father and a senior in college.

+I quickly felt overwhelmed.
 I didn't know how to open my life to another person, how to truly love, how to carry so much responsibility.
-My faith was in shambles.
-I had no idea what I believed anymore.
+My childhood faith had collapsed.
 I felt trapped and depressed.
 And another child was on the way.
 At graduation, I was awarded the Outstanding Senior honor as voted by the faculty, but didn't know what I believed or what to do with my life.

 So I went to seminary!

-At Union Seminary in Richmond, VA, they emphasized God sovereign choice over man's efforts.
-I began to grasp grace, but still found myself oppressed and intellectually confused.
+At Union Seminary in Richmond, VA, professors emphasized God choice over human decision and effort, which felt like a relief from the sense that faith was all up to me.
+I better grasped grace, but still found myself oppressed and intellectually confused.
 I had to perform a twelve month internship as part of my program and a college friend, Greg Allen, happened to be working at a church in Louisville, KY, which he claimed was awesome.
 He talked the leadership into allowing me to interview and I felt like I was walking out of a dim room into glorious sunshine.
 The preaching was insightful and powerful; the people were alive and excited; the congregation was large and rapidly growing.
 Being part of Southeast Christian Church was like jumping on a Christian thrill ride.